Étienne Marcel: Bid for power

-In 1356, King John was taken prisoner by the English after the Battle of Poitiers.
-On 17 October, his heir, the Dauphin Charles, called together the Estates General.
-In conjunction with Robert le Coq, Bishop of Laon, Marcel played a leading part; a committee of eighty members, formed by the two, pressed their demands for new taxes with such insistence that the Dauphin dismissed the body.
-Meanwhile, to protect the eastern approach to Paris, Marcel constructed a fortified gateway (the original Bastille).
+With King John a prisoner of the English, the Dauphin Charles, summoned the Estates General on 17 October 1356.
+In conjunction with Robert le Coq, Bishop of Laon, Marcel played a leading role in this assembly.
+A committee of 80 members, formed by the two, presented petitions to the Dauphin, denouncing the bad government of the realm and demanding the banishment of the royal councillors accused of debasing the currency.
+Faced with such demands, the Dauphin dismissed the assembly.
+Meanwhile, to protect the eastern approach to Paris, Marcel – in his role as Provost – built a fortified gateway into Paris (the original Bastille).